TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 10/Proverbs 10.30.md

 ---

-The righteous shall never be removed; But the wicked shall not dwell in the land.
+The righteous will never be removed, but the wicked will not dwell in the land.